neugierige/cipher-challenge/README.md

 ## Requirements

-1. Plan using the whiteboard for 15 minutes.
+1. Plan using the whiteboard for about 10 minutes.
 1. Implement your `ROT13Cipher` module.
 1. You should implment a method `.encode` that takes a single word as an argument and returns the encrypted text.
 Read and run the tests.
 Try your